NikKowPHP/social-brain/chapters/chapter-12.md

     *   *"...While I can't lead the project, I'm happy to spend 30 minutes brainstorming with whoever does."*

 **Case Study: The High-Stakes Boundary**
-***Previously on the Phoenix Project:*** *After securing funding, Maria faces a flood of requests, including a high-stakes, derailing project request from senior leader David.*
+***Previously on the Phoenix Project:*** *After securing funding, the team is sprinting toward the Sterling Corp. deadline.
+Maria faces a flood of requests, including a high-stakes, derailing project request from senior leader David that threatens to pull the team off track.*

 Maria had to use the protocol on David, a senior leader, to protect her team from burnout.